yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Servo_Drive_Demo_User_Guide.rst

 -  AM64x architecture allows contention-free access to each SRAM bank

--  Demo aims to show customers how to use static linker file partitioning to give each core/function its own SRAM space
+-  Demo aims to be an example showing how to use static linker file partitioning to give each core/function its own SRAM space

 -  Suggested demo split pictured above